stanfordjournalism/padj-code/exercises/census/README.md

 ## Margins of error

 Margins of error tell us the reliability of data collected from surveys where sampling is used.
 The smaller the sample size, the larger the margin of error.
+For more detail, see the [ACS handbook](https://www.census.gov/content/dam/Census/library/publications/2020/acs/acs_general_handbook_2020_ch07.pdf).
 Consider the median household income in Santa Clara County:

 |Name|Dataset|Median Household Income|Margin of Error|
 |---|---|---:|---:|
 |Santa Clara County|2021 ACS 1-year|\$141,562|±\$2,669|

 We can say the true median household income is within \\$2,669 of the published estimate of $141,562.
-If we subtract the margin of error from the published estimate, we get the lower bound of the estimate.
-Adding it to the estimate gives us the estimate's upper bound.
+If we subtract the margin of error from the published estimate, we get the lower bound of what is known as the confidence interval.
+Adding the margin of error to the estimate gives us the confidence interval's upper bound.
+The confidence interval is the range in which we can say with some degree of confidence the estimate's true value exists.

 |Name|Dataset|Median Household Income|Margin of Error|Lower Bound|Upper Bound|
 |---|---|---:|---:|---:|---:|
 |Santa Clara County|2021 ACS 1-year|\$141,562|±\$2,669|\$138,893|\$144,231|

-We can say with some degree of confidence that the true median household income is somewhere between \$138,893 and \\$144,231.
+In this example, we can say with some degree of confidence that the true median household income is somewhere between \$138,893 and \\$144,231.
 Just how much confidence?
-The Census Bureau publishes their estimates at the 90 percent confidence interval.
+The Census Bureau publishes their estimates at the 90 percent confidence level.
 So we can say the following:
 > We are 90 percent confident the median household income for Santa Clara County is between \\$138,893 and \$144,231.

 **IMPORTANT:** You should always keep an eye on the margin of error.
-Look for cases where the lower bound of the estimate is less than zero or no longer makes sense.
+Look for cases where the lower bound of the confidence interval is less than zero or no longer makes sense.

 We can reduce the margin of error and make our estimates more reliable by increasing the sample size.
 There are a couple of ways to do that with Census data.
 ### Use a larger geography